 Yes.
 You can access the latest LTPP Standard Data Release through the Data module.
-This data can be downloaded in Microsoft Access format.
+This data can be downloaded in Microsoft Access format and the large tables can be downloaded in MS SQL.
 You can choose to download the standard data release by volume or by state.

 “Introduction to LTPP InfoPave” video in the home page will provide an overview of the data types and multiple means of exploring and accessing the LTPP data.